 Dante Tomaselli, an American Film Director and Electronic Music Composer, studied filmmaking at Brooklyn's Pratt Institute before transferring to the New York School of Visual Arts.

 After earning his B.F.A., he released his first film, a 23-minute short called Desecration, which was screened at a variety of horror and mainstream film festivals and venues.
 Tomaselli expanded Desecration, which he also wrote, to feature length.
 In 1999, the film received its world premiere to a standing-room-only audience at the Fantafestival in Rome.
-The release of Desecration (1999) on DVD by Image Entertainment resulted in laudatory notices unique for an independent horror production.
+The release of Desecration (1999) on VHS and DVD by Image Entertainment resulted in laudatory notices unique for an independent horror production.
 Made on the minuscule budget of $150,000, Desecration received instantaneous acclaim for its nightmarish visuals.
 The supernatural chiller quickly established itself as a modern horror cult favorite.
 Tomaselli has been a lifelong supernatural/horror aficionado and which was likely inspired by his cousin, Film Director Alfred Sole, whose Alice Sweet Alice (1976), made its own mark in the world of Catholic-themed horror films 40 years ago.

 Tomaselli’s second feature film, Horror (2003), began with principal photography on January 15, 2001 in Warwick, New York.
 The final cost of production and post production was $250,000.
 Horror, a visually arresting chiller, had a group of runaway teens escape from a drug rehab and encounter demonic forces in a rural farmhouse.
 In a bizarre casting stunt, the film starred celebrity mentalist/magician, Kreskin.
 Dante Tomaselli's Horror was released on DVD in the United States and Canada by Elite Entertainment.